elyiorgos/sleeppy/README.md

 ## What does SleepPy do?
-``SleepPy`` follows seven steps when processing data:
+``SleepPy`` follows several steps when processing data:

-1. Split data by day: Load raw accelerometer data from input file and split it into 24-hour segments (noon to noon).
+1. Load data: Geneactiv data is read into memory, downsampled to 20hz (if necessary), and split by 24 hour day measured from noon to noon.

-2. Derive activity index: Calculate activity index for each 1 minute epoch of the day.
+2. Identify major rest period: Estimate the major rest period (i.e. sleep window) for each day.

-3. Perform off-body detection: Run off-body detection algorithm and generate a label (on or off body) for each 15 minute epoch of the day.
+3. Derive activity index: Calculate activity index for each 1 minute epoch of the day.

-4. Identify major rest period: Estimate the major rest period (i.e. sleep window) for each day.
+4. Perform sleep/wake classification: Run sleep/wake classification algorithm to generate sleep/wake labels for each 1 minute epoch of the day.

-5. Perform sleep/wake classification: Run sleep/wake classification algorithm to generate sleep/wake labels for each 1 minute epoch of the day.
+5. Calculate sleep measures: Calculate sleep measures based on sleep/wake states only during the major rest period for each day.

-6. Calculate sleep measures: Calculate sleep measures based on sleep/wake states only during the major rest period for each day.
+6. Generate reports and visualizations: Create a set of tables and charts for analysis and presentation of processed outputs and sleep measures for each day.

-7. Generate reports and visualizations: Create a set of tables and charts for analysis and presentation of processed outputs and sleep measures for each day.
+7. Export data: Exports relevant clinical data to .csv files.

 ## How to run SleepPy
 SleepPy is designed for ease of use in a research environment, and therefore attempts to remove as much of the burden